How Moisture Can Ruin Your Decorative Concrete

-Stains: Reactive and Non-Reactive
+Concrete Stains: Reactive and Non-Reactive

 Reactive and non-reactive stains color the concrete in different ways, leading to different indications of moisture damage.
 In the case of reactive stains, the problems generally have to do with color variations.

-Undesirable color changes – The acid in reactive stains contains metallic salts that instigate a chemical reaction when they mix with the free lime in the concrete.
+– The acid in reactive stains contains metallic salts that instigate a chemical reaction when they mix with the free lime in the concrete.
 This reaction provides the stain color, but when excess moisture exists, the salts or acids in some blue and green stains can turn brown or black.

-Lighter or uneven coloring – Efflorescing salts in the presence of excess moisture will retard stain penetration, which interferes with the chemical process of the acid stain coloring the concrete.
+– Efflorescing salts in the presence of excess moisture will retard stain penetration, which interferes with the chemical process of the acid stain coloring the concrete.

-Use of non-reactive stains in the presence of excess moisture gives rise to a different set of issues.
+The use of non-reactive stains in the presence of excess moisture gives rise to a different set of issues.
 Since a non-reactive stain colors the concrete by filling the concrete’s pores or by creating a film that sits on the concrete’s surface, typical moisture-related problems include flaking, peeling, bubbling, blistering and dark spots.

 – an indication that the stain failed to bond with the concrete due to excessive moisture

 – caused by moisture that can’t escape

 – a sign of trapped moisture that can’t evaporate

-Sealers: Water-Based and Solvent-Based
+Concrete Sealers: Water-Based and Solvent-Based